Byzantine Multiple Access Channels -- Part I: Reliable Communication: The three user with at most one adversary

 \item We say that $\mach$ is $\cX_k|\cX_j$-{\em symmetrizable by}~$\cX_i$ if for some distribution $q(x_i|x_k)$

 \item We say that $\mach$ is $\cX_k$-{\em symmetrizable by}~$\cX_i/\cX_j$ if for some pair of distributions $q(x_i|\tlx_i,\tlx_k)$ and $q'(\tlx_j|x_j,x_k)$

-\end{enumerate} \end{defn} We say that {\em user-$k$ is symmetrizable} if any of the above three symmetrizability conditions \eqref{eq:symm1}-\eqref{eq:symm3} holds for some distinct $i,j \in \{1,2,3\}\setminus\{k\}$.{We say that the channel is {\em not symmetrizable} if user-$k$ is not symmetrizable for every $k\in\{1,2,3\}$.} Clearly, symmetrizability conditions for the two-user AV-MAC with ${X}_i$ as the state and ${X}_j,{X}_k$ as the inputs are also symmetrizability conditions for our problem.
-Thus, the first two conditions \eqref{eq:symm1}-\eqref{eq:symm2} (Figures~\ref{fig:symm1} and~\ref{fig:symm2}) follow from Gubner~\cite{Gubner90}.
+\end{enumerate} \end{defn} We say that {\em user-$k$ is symmetrizable} if any of the above three symmetrizability conditions \eqref{eq:symm1}-\eqref{eq:symm3} holds for some distinct $i,j \in \{1,2,3\}\setminus\{k\}$.{We say that the channel is {\em not symmetrizable} if user-$k$ is not symmetrizable for every $k\in\{1,2,3\}$.} \pink{In Section~\ref{sec:k_user_det}, we generalize the symmetrizability conditions to more than three users and provide a unified way of looking at them.}

+\pink{The first two symmetrizability conditions arise from the possibility that the decoder cannot tell apart different messages of honest user(s) when a particular user behaves adversarially.
+These symmetrizability conditions are thus inherited from those for the AV-MAC model.
+Specifically, symmetrizability conditions for the two-user AV-MAC with ${X}_i$ as the state and ${X}_j,{X}_k$ as the inputs are also symmetrizability conditions for our problem.
+Thus, the first two conditions \eqref{eq:symm1}-\eqref{eq:symm2} (Figures~\ref{fig:symm1} and~\ref{fig:symm2}) follow from two-user AV-MAC symmetrizability conditions given by Gubner~\cite{Gubner90}.
+Notice that \eqref{eq:symm1} involves a distribution $q(x_i|x_j, x_k)$ whereas \eqref{eq:symm2} involves $q(x_i|x_k)$.
 The third condition \eqref{eq:symm3}(Figure~\ref{fig:symm3}) is new (see Section~\ref{para:new_cond}) and arises from the byzantine nature of the users in this problem.
-We now argue that a symmetrizable user cannot communicate reliably using deterministic codes.
+In a \bmac, the decoder may not be able to tell apart two messages since while one message is explained by the possibility of another user (say $j$) behaving adversarially, the other message may be explained by the possibility of a third user (say $k$) behaving adversarially.
+We discuss the implications of the third condition in Section~\ref{sec:3.2.1.2} where we argue that a symmetrizable user cannot communicate reliably using deterministic codes. }